Speed to Sellout: What is it & how do Zara’s and H&M’s compare?

 Source: Atomic Tango

-A short speed to sellout rate – Generally means that a specific item went out of stock quickly once it was released by the retailer, indicating warm response from consumers.
+Low speed to sellout rate – Generally means that a specific item went out of stock quickly once it was released by the retailer, indicating warm response from consumers.
 However, there are a few factors that could debunk the initial reason.
 An item could sell out in a short span if the retailer chooses to set a limited amount of SKU, creating a false sense of high demand.

-A long speed to sellout rate – Generally suggests lower interest levels from consumers.
+High speed to sellout rate – Generally suggests lower interest levels from consumers.
 However, a longer speed to sellout rate could also suggest higher efficiency in inventory management from a retailer and brand.

 In isolation, a quick sellout rate is ultimately ideal.
 However, when cross analysed against different metrics and factors, jarring results may be uncovered.